bpbond/R-data-picarro/R-data-picarro.md

 date: August 2016
 font-family: 'Helvetica'

-A workshop covering reproducibility and repository design; data cleaning and reshaping; and using the `dplyr` package for computation.
+A workshop covering reproducibility and repository design; data cleaning and reshaping using `tidyr`; and using the `dplyr` package for computation.

 JGCRI